moby/moby/docs/sources/reference/commandline/cli.rst

       -p, --pidfile="/var/run/docker.pid": Path to use for daemon PID file -r, --restart=true: Restart previously running containers
-      -s, --storage-driver="": Force the docker runtime to use a specific storage driver -e, --exec-driver="": Force the docker runtime to use a specific exec driver -v, --version=false: Print version information and quit --mtu=0: Set the containers network MTU; if no value is provided: default to the default route MTU or 1500 if no default route is available
+      -s, --storage-driver="": Force the docker runtime to use a specific storage driver -e, --exec-driver="native": Force the docker runtime to use a specific exec driver -v, --version=false: Print version information and quit --mtu=0: Set the containers network MTU; if no value is provided: default to the default route MTU or 1500 if no default route is available